 For industry and civil society

-Participation in the Coalition will provide opportunities to build meaningful relationships with public officials at the national and intergovernmental levels; collaborate with other public and private institutions with similar interests and objectives and learn effective ways to leverage corporate social responsibility efforts, development projects and advocacy campaigns towards economic transformation.
+Participation in the PACT will provide opportunities to build meaningful relationships with public officials at the national and intergovernmental levels; collaborate with other public and private institutions with similar interests and objectives and learn effective ways to leverage corporate social responsibility efforts, development projects and advocacy campaigns towards economic transformation.

 For development partners and foundations

-The Coalition will provide opportunities to direct resources towards high-impact interventions through a transparent, African-led process based on local needs.
+The PACT will provide opportunities to direct resources towards high-impact interventions through a transparent, African-led process based on local needs.
 Donors will have the opportunity to maximize their impact through harmonization with other donors.
 They will have access to new and actionable ideas as they emerge, providing unique opportunities to support Africa’s transformation.

 ACET currently works with a network of African think tanks and researchers across the continent—from Botswana, Burkina Faso, Cameroon, Ethiopia, Ghana, Kenya, Mauritius, Mozambique, Nigeria, Rwanda, Senegal, South Africa, Tanzania, Uganda, and Zambia.
 In addition, we work with other experts from around the globe.
 Some of the institutions with which we’ve collaborated included the World Bank, JICA, NORAD, USAID, DfID, the governments of Ghana, Guinea, Liberia, Norway, Sierra Leone and the Netherlands, along with the Hewlett, Ford, Rockefeller, and Bill and Melinda Gates Foundations.
 ACET has already helped shift Africa’s development paradigm from growth to transformation.

-As African countries now look to the post-2015 development agenda and beyond, the Coalition for Transformation is poised to be a leading catalyst at the forefront of lasting change on the continent.
+As African countries now look to the post-2015 development agenda and beyond, the Pan-African Coalition for Transformation is poised to be a leading catalyst at the forefront of lasting change on the continent.